This step-by-step guide can help you and your student explore available careers and decide on possible choices that suit his or her interests.

 Make a Plan

-Help your student come up with a flexible and ongoing plan to achieve career goals.
-The plan can be revisited as your child’s interests develop and other circumstances change.
+Help your student come up with a flexible and ongoing plan to achieve career goals, including the education or training needed and reasonable amounts to pay for that education.
+The plan can be revisited as your child's interests develop and other circumstances change.
 Some concepts to include in the plan are:

 - Job outlooks